Keto Thin Mints (High-Protein, No-Bake)

 Featuring Be Well Chocolate Mint Protein Powder

-This blood sugar-friendly, healthy dessert recipe features brand new, limited edition Be Well Chocolate Mint Grass-Fed Protein Powder, a seasonal flavor that has quickly become a community favorite.
 It has the perfect balance of rich cocoa and cool peppermint; no artificial aftertaste, no weird texture, and zero sugar.
 Just smooth, crave-worthy flavor you can feel good about using in desserts, shakes, or holiday treats like these.

 Why You’ll Love It:

-• 23 grams of complete, collagen-rich protein
+• 23 grams of complete, collagen-rich grass-fed beef protein

 • Dairy-free, Gluten-free, Soy-free